 72% of all users have 0-1 question on sharepoint.stackexchange

 Let’s see how many new users were registered each year:

-Here is users upvotes distribution (how many upvotes user has, x-axis – count of upvotes, y – count of users):
+Here are users upvotes distribution (how many upvotes user has, x-axis – count of upvotes, y – count of users):

 1% of all users generate 70% of all upvotes on the site

 From my point, that’s not good.
 That’s mean users are not active and don’t use upvote button too often.
 Or maybe newcomers don’t know how and when to use it.

 If you are curious who are that “upvoters”, here you go (TOP 10 users by the count of upvotes):